-- a.
 Ecology may notify the Permittee when the SWPPP does not meet one or more of the requirements of this special condition.
 Upon notification by Ecology, the Permittee must take appropriate action(s) to come into compliance with this special condition.
-All SWPPP modifications must be submitted to Ecology for review. - b.
-The Permittee must implement SWPPP and BMP modifications as directed by Ecology if compliance with the State of Washington Surface Water Quality Standards (Chapter 173-201A WAC), Sediment Management Standards (Chapter 173-204 WAC), Ground Water Quality Standards (Chapter 173-200 WAC), and human health-based criteria in the National Toxics Rule (Federal Register, Vol. 57, No. 246, December 22, 1992, pages 60848-60923) is not being achieved.
+All SWPPP modifications must be b.
+The Permittee must implement SWPPP and BMP modifications as directed by Ecology if compliance with the State of Washington Surface Water Quality Standards (Chapter 173-201A WAC), Sediment Management Standards (Chapter 173-204 WAC), Ground Water Quality Standards (Chapter 173-200 WAC), and human health-based criteria in the National Toxics Rule (Federal Register, Vol. 57, No. 246, December submitted to Ecology for review.